What Are In-Training Exams (ITE)?

 |Pulmonary and critical care medicine||10%|

-The in-training exam will provide you with an assessment of your progress in acquiring medical knowledge.
-Test results will indicate which areas you already know well and which ones will need more study before you take your certification exam.
-In-training exam results are also helpful to your program director, as they offer him or her the chance to evaluate the residency program in general as well as identify the areas where residents need reinforcement.
+The in-training exam will provide an assessment of your progress in acquiring medical knowledge.
+Test results will indicate which areas you already know well and which require more study before you take your certification exam.
+In-training exam results are also helpful to your program director, as they help to evaluate the residency program in general as well as identify the areas where residents need reinforcement.

 For the ABFM-ITE, there is no passing score; this is an assessment-only test.
 Scoring is similar to that used for the ABFM Certification Examination (in which raters are asked to imagine what a physician who is just barely qualified to be considered board certified would be able to do; each question is scored according to the probability that this abstracted physician will correctly answer it).

 For the IM-ITE, the score is determined by the number of correct answers, and there is no penalty for guessing, so you should endeavor to answer all of the questions.
+Only 260 of the 300 questions are scored.
+40 questions are unscored practice items.
 The score is reported as a percentage of total questions answered, and there is no passing or failing level in this educational assessment test.
-After testing, you will be sent a report that shows your total percent correct score and percentile rank as well as the score and rank for each of the 11 major content areas tested, a list of educational objectives for each test question, and a norm table to use in comparing your score with those of various other groups of residents.
+After testing, you will be sent a score report that shows your total percent correct score and percentile rank as well as the score and rank for each of the 11 major content areas tested, a list of educational objectives for each test question, and a norm table to use in comparing your score with those of various other groups of residents.

 What Is the Best Way to Prepare for In-Training Exams?